Proximal methods for point source localisation: Convolution kernels and sensor grids

 \section{Convolution kernels and sensor grids}

 We will need the data term $F(\mu) = \frac{1}{2}\norm{A\mu-b}^2$ to satisfy a smoothness property also known as the “descent lemma” with respect to the wave-particle norm $\norm{\freevar}_\Wave$.
 As shown in, e.g., \cite[Lemma 7.1]{clasonvalkonen2020nonsmooth}, this in general follows from $F'$ being Lipschitz.
-In our case this needs to be with respect to the $\Wave$-seminorm.
-For quadratic $F$ as in \eqref{eq:intro:problem}, this requirement reduces to $A_*A \le L \Wave$ for some $L>0$.
-This means that $L \Wave - A_*A$ has to be positive semi-definite.
-As we have seen in the proof of \cref{thm:wave:constr:weak-new}, interpolation theory \cite{cheney2000approximation} provides several tools, such as Bochner's theorem and the Schönberg interpolation theorem, to analyse the positivity of convolution operators.
-However, $A_*A$, with $A$ modelling a \emph{finite} sensor grid, is in general not \emph{exactly} a convolution operator.
-We will therefore first in \cref{sec:sensorgrid:sensorgrid} approximate a specific form of $A_*A$ from above by a convolution operator.
-We then provide examples in \cref{sec:sensorgrid:examples}.
+In our case the Lipschitz property needs to be with respect to the $\Wave$-seminorm.
+For quadratic $F$ as in \eqref{eq:intro:problem}, this requirement reduces to

+This means that we have to find $\Wave$ such that $L \Wave - A_*A$ is positive semi-definite.
+We could take $\Wave=A_*A$ and $L=1$ and still obtain a theoretical algorithm with convergent function values, although in general not the weak-$*$ convergence of iterates.
+However, the proximal step of the method that we develop in the next section consists of finding new points $x$ to insert into the support of $\nexxt\mu$ to approximately satisfy first-order optimality conditions for \eqref{eq:intro:fb} with $\frac{1}{2}\norm{\freevar}_\Wave$ as the proximal penalty.
+To avoid such an insertion from perturbing optimality conditions globally, it will be practical if $\Wave\delta_x$ is localised around $x$.
+This can be achieved when $\Wave$ is a simple convolution operator.
+However, even for physical processes that can be modelled as convolutions, $A_*A$ is in general not \emph{exactly} a convolution operator when the range of $A$ consists of measurements on a \emph{finite} sensor grid, and its effects are not localised: $A^*A\delta_x$ may have multiple peaks.

+We will, therefore, first in \cref{sec:sensorgrid:sensorgrid} construct upper approximations by convolution operators $\Wave$ for forward operators $A$ modelling measurements of convolved signals on a finite sensor grid.
+We provide specific examples in \cref{sec:sensorgrid:examples}.
+Although we work with convolution operators in this section, in the following sections on our proposed algorithms, there is in general no need for $A$ or $\Wave$ to be based on convolution.